qouteall/qouteall-blog/blog/2025/About circular reference.md

 insert into parent(id, update_time) values (2333, now());
 ```

-Then there are two parallel transctions.
+Then there are two concurrent transctions.
 Each transaction inserts a child then updates parent `update_time`:

 | Transaction A                                                                  | Tranaction B                                                                             |
 | ------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------- |